 The neural circuit in visual tracking of moving objects uses many unknown parameters and specific weights.
 We can construct a network by fixing the known parameters and train it on input and output to determine the unknown parameters.
 The probability inference methods depend on the degree of similar between artificial and biological networks.
 We may use models to generate hypotheses because the nervous system evolution may be described with a cost function and artificial models use backpropagation to search through possibilities.

 As 18th-century German philosopher Immanuel Kant said, studying concepts of the mind without empirical science is empty and studying science without philosophy is blind.
-Understanding how the brain works means figuring out going from simulating in a computer to making synthetic brains.
+Understanding how the brain works means going from simulating in a computer to making synthetic brains.
 We see how models interact with the actual world (whether they simulate the world or directly use it), determine which real-world parameters are relevant to our models, and extend models to cover all levels of organization.
 We wrestle with reduction, causation, and other phenomena through both science and philosophy.